 Santiago: Marcus Cain had seven nights of ministry on the Feasts of Jehovah.

 Tepic: Two sisters obeyed the Lord in baptism in May.

 July 24, 7th annual summer conference at the Gospel Hall, 143 Joseph St., Clinton, ON, beginning at 9am on the theme “Time Management.”
-Proposed speakers are Peter Ramsay, Andrew Robertson, and Josh Valvano.
+Proposed speakers are Peter Ramsay and Andrew Robertson.
 For more information, and Friday evening supper, and overnight family reservations, contact Marvin Bachert, Walton, ON; Tel 519 887-9791, or E-mail email@example.com.

 West Kelowna, BC

 July 30-August 1, with Prayer Meeting on July 30 at 7:30pm in the Highway Gospel Hall, 2549 Hebert Road, Westbank.
 Saturday Bible Reading 10am (1 Corinthians 11), Ministry 2:30pm, Ministry/Gospel 7pm.
 Sunday: Breaking of Bread 9:30am, Sunday School 11:15am, Ministry 2:30pm, Gospel 7:15pm.
 Meals will be provided.
 If accommodation is required, please contact in advance.
 Corr: Glenn Griffin, 3344 Elliott Road, Westbank, BC V4T 1P2; Tel 250 768-3343; E-mail firstname.lastname@example.org.